chartjs/Chart.js/README.md

 `gulp build`, `gulp test`

 ## v1.x Status: Feature Complete
-We are now treating v1.x to be feature complete.
-PR's for bug fixes are welcome, but we urge any open PR's for features to 1.x to be refactored and resubmitted for v2.x (if the feature has not already been implemented).
+We are now treating v1.x as feature complete.
+PR's for bug fixes are welcome, but we urge any open PR's for v1.x features to be refactored and resubmitted for v2.x (if the feature has not already been implemented).

 ## Documentation